Meermin slave mutiny: Aftermath

 The VOC authorities salvaged as much as possible from the beached Meermin.
 They recovered nearly 300 firearms, gunpowder and musket balls, compasses and five bayonets; they auctioned cables, ropes and other items from the ship on the shore.
-Meermin was left to break up where she grounded.
+As it was judged too expensive to salvage the hull, Meermin was ultimately left to break up where she grounded.

 On 30 October 1766 the VOC's Council of Justice found Captain Muller and the surviving ship's mate, Daniel Carel Gulik, guilty of culpable negligence and sentenced them to demotion and dismissal from the company; they lost their rank and their pay was docked.
 They were also ordered to pay the costs of the case and were sent home to Amsterdam, having to work their passage; Muller was banned from the Cape Colony and was banned for life from working for the VOC.
 Olof Leij was also dismissed from the VOC.
 The burghers of Struisbaai were considered to have played an "exemplary role" in assisting Le Sueur's efforts to terminate the mutiny.

 Other rulings made in this case represented a "huge step in the recognition of oppressed people [such as slaves] as free-thinking individuals".
 The VOC's normal punishment for a slave who attacked an owner or overseer was "death by impalement", but none of the Malagasy were tried.
 For lack of sufficient evidence it was decided that the remaining mutiny leaders Massavana and Koesaaij should be "put on [Robben Island] until further instructions".
 The purpose of this was for observation of their behaviour, in the hope that Massavana and Koesaaij might shed further light on how the mutiny had arisen.
 Massavana died on Robben Island on 20 December 1769; Koesaaij survived there for another 20 years.